 • An international group of investigators has narrowed the date to a 100-year range, sometime between 12,835 and 12,735 years ago.
 The researchers used Bayesian statistical analyses of 354 dates taken from 30 sites.

 • Two core studies taken from the Greenland ice sheet revealed an anomalous platinum layer, a marker for the YDB.
-A study of tree rings in Germany also showed evidence of the YDB, as did freshwater and marine varves, the annual laminations that occur in bodies of water.
+An analysis of tree rings in Germany also showed evidence of the YDB, as did freshwater and marine varves, the annual laminations that occur in bodies of water.
 Even stalagmites in China displayed signs of abrupt climate change around the time of the Younger Dryas cooling event.
 The records suggest a causal connection between the YDB cosmic impact event and the Younger Dryas cooling event that caused this anomalous and enigmatic cooling.

 • OUR CURRENT MOON IS THE NEW KID ON THE BLOCK.
 THE YOUNG